mREITs After The COVID-19 Apex

 During the containment phase, identification of those infected, tracing anyone they may been in contact with and then isolating everyone who may possibly spread the infection occurs.
 During the current COVID-19 pandemic mitigation phase, almost no resources can be spared for contact tracing and other aspects of containment.
 After the apex, that can change.

 While there is some optimism that the apex is approaching in various areas, there is some misunderstanding regarding the extent that shutdowns may be relaxed or rather continue to be imposed after the apex has been reached.
 In order for containment and ultimately the eradication of the SARS-CoV-2 virus to succeed, shutdowns for an extended period may be necessary after the apex.
 Advancements in vaccines, testing or treatments could, of course, reduce the time that shutdowns could be required.
-However, the shutdowns could be required for a considerable period after the apex to limit the number SARS-CoV-2 virus infections to the levels where containment and eradication can be achieved.
+However, the shutdowns could be required for a considerable period after the apex, to limit the number SARS-CoV-2 virus infections to the levels where containment and eradication can be achieved.

-Shutdowns after the apex will not be as universally accepted as the COVID-19 pandemic shutdowns imposed during the mitigation phase have been.
-Most people do not want go to work or operate their business if that means they are risk of literally causing the deaths of some of those who might have lived if the curve had been flattened enough.
+Shutdowns after the apex will not be as universally accepted, as the COVID-19 pandemic shutdowns imposed during the mitigation phase have been.
+Most people do not want go to work or operate their business if that means they are at risk of literally causing the deaths of some of those who might have lived if the curve had been flattened enough.
 Especially when they could possibly be among those who die because the number patients needing ventilators exceeds the number of available ventilators.
 However, once there are enough ventilators available for all patients, either because of additional numbers manufactured or a reduction in the number of patients needing them, the willingness of some to forgo income by refraining from gainful activity may be reduced significantly.

 In order to convince enough people to refrain from engaging in economic activity in the period after the apex, some financial incentives may be required.
 Having the federal government pay the rent or mortgages of those intentionally idled in furtherance of the SARS-CoV-2 virus containment effort could be supported by many politically powerful groups, including real estate and banking interests.
 Such a bailout could have a significantly favorable impact on many REITs.